EtiennePerot/makeitsmooth/README.md

 ## Assumptions

 * All your video files are in Matroska format.
+* There is exactly one **video track**.
+It's OK to have multiple non-video tracks.
-* There is exactly one video **track** and one **segment** per file.
-This has nothing to do with multiple "chapters"; those are OK.
-If you have no idea what that means, you'll be fine.
+* There is exactly one **segment** per file.
+This has nothing to do with multiple "chapters"; those are OK too.
+If you have no idea what a segment is, you'll be fine.
 * All your video files are uniquely-named (their converted versions all get shoved in the same output directory).
 * You want H.264 video output.
+* You are OK with lossily re-encoding your files.
+(You keep the originals though, so if you want you can just generate the high-framerate ones on-demand whenever you want to watch them, and then delete them afterwards.)

 ## Features

 * Supports arbitrary number of non-video streams per file.
 * Supports attachments (subtitle fonts, etc) and other metadata.
-* Segment UIDs and chapter information are copied from the original file, so segment linking does not break.
+* Segment UIDs and chapter information are copied from the original file, so segment linking will keep working. (aka: Your external OPs/EDs will still work fine.)

 ## Dependencies